clokman/KFIR/queries/neo4j/02_import_scripts.md

 ##### 13.4.
 Reorganize 'wosCategories' hierarchically
-**Note**: The code above is indented for readability.
+**Note**: The query below is indented for readability.
 When running this query in Neo4j, however, the line breaks must be eliminated from each string parameter of apoc.periodic.iterate.
 ```cypher
     CALL apoc.periodic.iterate(